loning/zeckendorf-hilbert/docs/euler-article/gls-union/06-boundary-theory/09-boundary-clock_en.md

 → Want high-resolution photos?
 Either long exposure, or use large aperture!

-### Theorem 2: PSWF/DPSS as Variational Extremum of Optimal Windows
+### Proposition 2: PSWF/DPSS as Variational Extremum of Optimal Windows

 **Statement:**